Skip to content

 Yes, LLMs can democratise high-quality phishing – but end users spotting typos should be your last line of defence anyway.
 And, yes, AI-driven vishing has the potential to be a serious threat, but most adversaries don’t have the skill or resources to generate believable deepfakes (yet).

-Our advice: maintain a good cybersecurity posture, partner with a capable MSP, and keep an eye on the horizon – but don’t be distracted from existing threats by the glitter of AI-enhanced adversaries.
+Our advice: maintain a good cyber security posture, partner with a capable MSP, and keep an eye on the horizon – but don’t be distracted from existing threats by the glitter of AI-enhanced adversaries.
 For most organisations, decades-old threats like bad endpoint security and poorly defended networks are the biggest concerns.

 Next Steps

-By now, you should have baseline understanding of the most common cybersecurity threats in 2024 – and the actions you need to take to address them.
+By now, you should have baseline understanding of the most common cyber security threats in 2024 – and the actions you need to take to address them.
 Keep in mind that everything we’ve discussed in this article is general information.
 Each organisation’s cyber vulnerabilities are different, and its security responses need to reflect that.
 The type of defences that are appropriate for a large manufacturing business, for example, aren’t necessary (or viable) for a 15-person professional services firm.

 To develop a robust security posture, talk to your managed service provider.
-They should be able to build on the information in this article and provide technical recommendations (including for cybersecurity strategy and governance).
+They should be able to build on the information in this article and provide technical recommendations (including for cyber security strategy and governance).
 One of our specialties, for example, is helping Australian organisations develop and maintain an appropriate Essential Eight maturity level – a security hardening process that focuses on 8 federal government mitigation strategies.

 If you aren’t currently working with a security-focused MSP, or if you’d like a second opinion on a strategic or technical problem, schedule a consultation with one of our specialists.